 In addition to the above-described information, each final report of the MD academic progress for first and second year will include the evaluation corresponding to those activities developed in the Preceptorship Axe.
 This information will be provided by the Preceptorship Program Coordinator.
+Clerkships will also include narrative evaluations.
 Copies of the consolidated narrative report will be submitted to each student and to the Registrar to be kept in the official academic record.